Skip to the content.

 January 30 Overview and Exploring Cloud Dataset

-February 13 Jupyter, Git, and Google Earth Engine
+February 13 Jupyter and Google Earth Engine

-February 27 Questions, Team Formation, and Mentoring
+February 27 Git/GitHub, Team Formation, and Mentoring

 March 20 EDC Team Updates, Mentoring, and Questions